Panopto/universal-content-library-specification/README.md

 Everything looks good!
 ```

-The script also supports validaing a library in AWS S3.
+The script also supports validating a library in AWS S3.
 The command line for that would look similar to the following:

 ```$ Python validator.py -l <s3 key path to library xml file> -b <bucket> -a <your access key> -s <your secret key> -t s3 -o "output.log"```